What will open, and how will you get there? This list will be updated following official announcements.

 Openings - General Information and Popular Destinations

 • Restaurants: Consult this NYC Department of Transportation map (updated link) for restaurants currently open in NYC.
-Starting September 30, NYC will allow indoor dining at 25% capacity.
+Starting September 30, NYC allowed indoor dining at 25% capacity.

 • As of September 25, outdoor dining in NYC has been extended FOREVER.